FREE SHIPPING ON ORDERS $99+

-The 4th of July is almost here, a time of celebration, BBQ’s, and fireworks as we celebrate the nation’s birthday.
-But for many dogs, the holiday is a time of stress and anxiety as the loud noises and explosions cause fear.
-Check out our tips for keeping your pet calm during the festivities.
+The 4th of July is almost here and as we celebrate the nation's birthday, it's time for BBQs, parties, and fireworks.
+But for many dogs, holidays involving fireworks are a time of stress and anxiety as the loud noises and explosions cause fear.
+Check out our tips for keeping your pet calm during the fireworks.

 While it’s not impossible for dogs and fireworks to coexist peacefully, many dogs experience fear during the celebrations.
-Studies show that as many as 62% of dogs experience some kind of distress during fireworks as the loud noises trigger their nervous systems and cause a survival instinct to kick in.red white and chew sale
+Studies show that as many as 62% of dogs experience some kind of distress during fireworks as the loud noises trigger their nervous systems and cause a survival instinct to kick in.

-Preparing your dog for the 4th of July
+Preparing your dog for the 4th of July: Before the Fourth

 Some trainers take it a step further as well with counterconditioning by adding a treat to the practice.
 Over time, the dog is no longer afraid of the noise, and instead associates the negative of the fireworks with the positive of the treats and sees both as a positive.